BenedictWilkins/chess-vision/README.md

 3. https://github.com/krzywilk/chessboard-checker-segmentation
 4. https://github.com/Vatsalparsaniya/Yolo-Segmentation-Chess
 5. https://github.com/Dilanya/Chess-Pieces-Detection
-6. ... no doubt there are more that I have missed
+6. ... no doubt there are more

 Most of these projects are working with toy datasets.
 The models may (or may not) extend to recognising chess peices "in the wild".
 Our goal is to build a model that will work in the wild for any chess board, lightning conditions, camera, etc.